JustWaveThings/todo_project/README.md

 ## Archived

 Just a reminder for where I was in time.
 I feel it a bit cruel to delete it out of hand.
+This app and I, we laughed, we cried, we fought.
+I feel better leaving it in a suspended state.

 ### Simple todo app using local storage   -- UPDATE: see note at bottom.